Giskard-AI/giskard-hub/script-docs/hub/sdk/checks.rst

 * **Conformity**: Ensures the agent's response adheres to the rules, such as "The agent must be polite."
 * **Groundedness**: Ensures the agent's response is grounded in the conversation.
 * **String matching**: Checks if the agent's response contains a specific string, keyword, or sentence.
+* **Metadata**: Verifies the presence of specific (tool calls, user information, etc.) metadata in the agent's response.
+* **Semantic Similarity**: Verifies that the agent's response is semantically similar to the expected output.

 You can also create custom checks to address specific business requirements or domain-specific validation needs.